Trump adds legal heavyweights Starr, Dershowitz to impeachment team

 Dershowitz has been a well-known figure in U.S. legal circles for decades.
 He was a long-time Harvard Law School professor and was part of the so-called “Dream Team” of lawyers who won a 1995 acquittal of former National Football League star and actor O.J.
 Simpson on charges of murdering his wife and a friend of hers.
 Dershowitz’s past clients also have included boxer Mike Tyson and televangelist Jim Bakker.

-Trump’s legal team issued a statement saying Dershowitz will present oral arguments at the trial to address the constitutional arguments against impeachment and removal from office.
+A statement provided by Dershowitz from Trump’s legal team said he will present oral arguments at the trial to address the constitutional arguments against impeachment and removal from office.

-“While Professor Dershowitz is non partisan when it comes to the constitution - he opposed the impeachment of President Bill Clinton and voted for Hillary Clinton - he believes the issues at stake go to the heart of our enduring Constitution,” the legal team said in the statement, provided by Dershowitz.
-“He is participating in this impeachment trial to defend the integrity of the Constitution and to prevent the creation of a dangerous constitutional precedent.”
+“While Professor Dershowitz is non-partisan when it comes to the constitution - he opposed the impeachment of President Bill Clinton and voted for Hillary Clinton - he believes the issues at stake go to the heart of our enduring Constitution,” the statement said.

+Ray succeeded Starr as independent counsel during the Clinton investigation.
+On the day before Clinton left office, Ray announced that he would not criminally prosecute him in connection with perjury and obstruction.

 Democrat Adam Schiff heads a team of seven House members who will serve as prosecutors.
 Schiff, chairman of the House Intelligence Committee, is a former federal prosecutor in Los Angeles.